IP Guidance

 Unity of Invention

-Japanese practice regarding unity of invention, which determines the scope of examination, is flexible for the convenience of both the examiner and the applicant.
-Under the examination guidelines, the scope of examination is decided as follows:
+In Japan, the practice concerning unity of invention—which defines the scope of examination—is applied with a degree of flexibility for the benefit of both the examiner and the applicant.
+According to the Examination Guidelines, the scope of examination is determined as follows:

 claimsflow